ericchaves/kener/docs/monitors-pingback.md

 ### Sliding window mode

-In `sliding` mode, Kener will count the number of pingbacks received between the last execution and now (within the current day only).
+In `sliding` mode, Kener will count the number of UP pingbacks received between the last execution and now (within the current day only).
 If the pingback count is equal to or greater than `UP count`, the service is considered up and healthy.
 If the pingback count is lower than `UP count` but greater than or equal to `DEGRADED count`, the service is considered degraded.
 If the pingback count is lower than `DEGRADED count`, the service is considered down.

 ### Fixed window mode

-In `fixed` mode, Kener counts pingbacks received from the `time window start` until the current execution time, but only until the end of the current day.
+In `fixed` mode, Kener counts UP pingbacks received from the `time window start` until the current execution time, but only until the end of the current day.

 When the monitor executes before `time window end`, pingbacks are not counted and the monitor's default status is used to report the service status.